osaetinevbuoma/ContactManagerSpringMVC/README.md

 files and some don't), a better storage system on the server is necessary (except when using cloud storage and CDN).
 Absolutes paths work but will have out how that affects the files from server type to another.
 Also look into proper ways of serving the files to client browser because they won't be stored in the /webapp. <br /> <br />
-Uploaded images cache on client browser and setting cache to 0 in <mvc:resources /> doesn't solve the problem.
+Uploaded images cache on client browser and setting cache to 0 in mvc:resources  doesn't solve the problem.
 Contact images need to change as soon as a new one is uploaded.